High-precision Time Synchronization with PTP and gPTP

 - The option to explicitly define the synchronization tree, a feature useful for engineered networks such as industrial automation, aerospace, or automotive Ethernet.

-Not yet standardized, and currently under definition at IEEE, are hot standby redundancy with gPTP and enhancements to increase the accuracy for networks with up to 100 hops.
+In October 2024 IEEE released the amendment IEEE 802.1ASdm-2024, which defines a hot-standby redundancy solution with gPTP and enhancements to increase the accuracy for networks with up to 100 hops.

 Another topic that increasingly gains attention are wireless technologies to support TSN, where time synchronization is a base functionality.
 Both 5G / 5G Advanced and WiFi 6 / WiFi 7 define beneficial features.